swiftlang/swift-evolution/proposals/NNNN-enforce-exclusive-access-to-memory.md

   sometimes have to use dynamic enforcement when they are captured in closures.

-* Unsafe pointers will not use any active enforcemnet; it is the programmer's responsibility to follow the rule.
+* Unsafe pointers will not use any active enforcement; it is the programmer's responsibility to follow the rule.

 * No enforcement is required for immutable memory, like a ``let``